cosmos/ibc/spec/app/ics-028-cross-chain-validation/technical_specification.md

   }
   ```

 The provider CCV module handles governance proposals to spawn new consumer chains.
 The structure of these proposals is defined by the `Proposal` interface in the [Governance module documentation](https://docs.cosmos.network/master/modules/gov/).
-The content of these proposals is described by the following interface (we omit typical fields such as tile and description):
+The content of these proposals is described by the following interface (we omit typical fields such as title and description):
   ```typescript
   interface CreateConsumerChainProposal {
     // The proposed chain ID of the new consumer chain.